Moataz35/Image-editor/README.md

 # A simple image processor

 An application to edit images
+We will use stb_image library to make this app.
 In this application the user will be able to do the following on images:

 1. Resize